GithuBarry/DNSSEC-Stats/README.md

 To see our final outcomes, go to any folder under `Linode Results` and find files named as `results_*.json`.
 These files include results of running DNSSEC analysis of `top10000.csv`  (but not including domains listed in `probe_actual_failures.txt` in the same folder).

-(e.g. See [warning stats for Cloudfare DNS](https://github.com/GithuBarry/DNSSEC-Stats/blob/main/Linode%20Results/Cloudfare1111/results_warning_stats.json) or [the complete results](https://github.com/GithuBarry/DNSSEC-Stats/blob/main/Linode%20Results/Cloudfare1111/results_warnings.json) on domains in our [top10000.csv](https://github.com/GithuBarry/DNSSEC-Stats/blob/main/Linode%20Results/Cloudfare1111/top10000.csv) except [these failures](https://github.com/GithuBarry/DNSSEC-Stats/blob/main/Linode%20Results/Cloudfare1111/probe_actual_failures.txt)).
+(e.g. See [warning stats for Cloudfare DNS](https://github.com/GithuBarry/DNSSEC-Stats/blob/main/Linode%20Results/Cloudfare1111/results_warning_stats.json) or [the complete results](https://github.com/GithuBarry/DNSSEC-Stats/blob/main/Linode%20Results/Cloudfare1111/results_warnings.json) on domains in our [top10000.csv](https://github.com/GithuBarry/DNSSEC-Stats/blob/main/Linode%20Results/Cloudfare1111/top10000.csv) except [these failed domains](https://github.com/GithuBarry/DNSSEC-Stats/blob/main/Linode%20Results/Cloudfare1111/probe_actual_failures.txt)).

-Among the 10000 domains we probed, each recursive DNS server fails <20 domains, but in the authoritative case we failed to probe 482 domains.
+Among the 10000 domains we probed, each recursive DNS server fails <50 domains, but in the authoritative case we failed to probe 482 domains.
+To understand an error code, try exact search of the phrase at DNSVIZ [error script]{https://github.com/dnsviz/dnsviz/blob/master/dnsviz/analysis/errors.py}.

 ## Workflow used